Fractured Magic: Chapter Twenty-Four

 Leandros didn’t for one moment consider giving an honest answer.
 “Red dragons.
 My father used to tell my cousin and I terrifying stories about them.”

-“How traumatic,” Chia said.
+“How traumatic!”
+Chia said.
 She took his hand and pressed it to her heart.
-“Don’t you worry: I’ll defend you from them on the journey.
+“Don’t you worry: I’ll defend you from any we meet on the journey.
 From your father’s stories, too.”

 As gently as he could, Leandros removed his hand.
 “There’s no need for that.
 My father was executed for treason a long time ago.”